-There are two possible solution schemes: the explicit and the implicit solution schema.
-The explicit schema is also known as explicit time stepping or the forward Euler integration.
+There are two possible solution schemes: the explicit and the implicit solution scheme.
+The explicit scheme is also known as explicit time stepping or the forward Euler integration.
 It is straightforward and uses exactly the equations given above.
 The temperatures at time n+1 are depending solely on the temperatures at time n, so the solution can be directly taken from the solution of equation (2.24.14).